Skip to content

 In Memorium

-This page is in tribute to those CAP dogs who have recently passed away.
+This page is in tribute to those CAP members and/or their dogs who have recently passed away.
 We are grateful to these therapy teams who gave so much to the lives that they touched during their time with CAP, whether visiting or serving as ambassadors of CAP’s mission at community events.
 Therapy dogs and their handlers are generous and nonjudgmental in the connections they make with those in need.
 We honor them for the time, effort and care they gave.

 Wilma Sweatman